Fairblock/docs/docs/ConfidentialStablecoins.md

 - Managing onchain VC liquid funds, corporate, DAO, and fund treasury operations
 - Confidential inter-subsidiary and OTC settlements

 Treasury activity is strategy.
-Get the benefits of moving funds onchain without broadcasting your strategy tothe entire market.
+Get the benefits of moving funds onchain without broadcasting your strategy to the entire market.

 **M&A and Strategic Deals**